 For some of the models, we also computed the first derivative as well as the associated simultaneous confidence interval using the gratia package in R (Simpson, 2024).
 This allows to determine whether the slope of the smooth at any particular predictor value is significantly positive or negative.

 We performed contrasts on marginal means and marginal trends to investigate whether the overall elemental AE and RT, as well as the effect of MSIR on elemental AE and RT differed between pairs of elements.
-For this, we fitted one general GAM wih the appropriate family and link function (see above) involving the elementS as a factorial predictor for both AE and RT, and used the marginaleffect package in R (Arel-Bundock et al., Forthcoming).
+For this, we fitted one general GAM with the appropriate family and link function (see above) involving the elementS as a factorial predictor for both AE and RT, and used the marginaleffect package in R (Arel-Bundock et al., Forthcoming).

-0.7 Effects of intake on assimilation and growth efficiencies
+Rajouter une section data et code availabilty 0.7 Effects of intake on assimilation and growth efficiencies

 Results